Chahal has proved his value again in middle overs: Rohit

 The returning Yuzvendra Chahal has once again proved his worth in the middle overs, India's stand-in captain Rohit Sharma said on Saturday and lauded the leg-spinner's ability to outthink batsmen.
 Chahal and Kuldeep Yadav were left out of the T20 series against the West Indies and South Africa after the 50-over World Cup.
 The selectors did not pick them as they wanted to try out some fringe players ahead of the T20 World Cup next year.

-While Chahal has made a successful comeback with a stellar showing against Bangladesh, Kuldeep is waiting for his opportunity.
+While Chahal has made a successful comeback with a stellar showing against Bangladesh, Kuldeep is waiting his opportunity.
 "This is a very, very new unit.
-But Chahal, for the last two years, has been extremely consistent with how he has performed in white-ball cricket.
+But Chahal, for the last two years has been extremely consistent with how he has performed in white ball cricket.
 Even in the ODI format, he has done extremely well for us," said Rohit ahead of the series decider against Bangladesh here on Saturday.

 "He knows what he's trying to do, and he exactly knows what the batsman is trying to do.
 He's basically trying to stay ahead of the game, ahead of the batsman.
 That makes him a little more challenging for any batsman.
 He has understood that really well, and he's got variation and skills.
 "If you have that in this format, you will definitely succeed.
 He's bowled well in the middle overs and even in the PowerPlay.
 He's not afraid to bowl even at the end.
 I used him in the 18th over as well and he bowled pretty well in that over as well.
 He gives us so much flexibility," said Rohit.